plfa/plfa.github.io/src/plfa/part2/Confluence.lagda.md

 ```

 The proof is by induction on `M ⇛ M′`.
-The first four cases
+The first three cases
 are straightforward so we just consider the last one for `pbeta`.

 * Suppose `(ƛ N) · M  ⇛  N′ [ M′ ]` because `N ⇛ N′` and `M ⇛ M′`.